nustackdev/nu/README.md

 # ℹ️ About

-Nu is a Python programming model that makes **interaction** the primitive.

 Every app is a set of interactions between systems: a database, a UI, AI agents, services.
 Nu names those interactions directly:

 - **Ref** names what you touch.
 A KV slot, a UI widget, an LLM endpoint, a memory slot, a remote object.